thevpc/ndoc/companions/nscoreboard/README.md

 # nscoreboard
-will be embedded in an ndoc component should find a way for animation as well
+will be embedded in an ntexup component should find a way for animation as well